|CREDITS||2 credits during the 3nd year of 9322 TEACHER EDUCATION (LM-85 bis) GENOVA|

 |15/02/2022||10:00||GENOVA||Scritto + Orale||Solo gli studenti che avranno completato la frequenza del laboratorio di lingua inglese 3 potranno sostenere la Prova di Idoneità.
 Per altre informazioni, v. regolamento corso di laurea e schede insegnamenti.|

 |24/05/2022||10:00||GENOVA||Scritto + Orale|

 |15/09/2022||10:00||GENOVA||Scritto + Orale|

-Students with DSA, disability or other special educational needs are recommended to contact the professor at the beginning of the course to agree on teaching and exam methods which, according to the course’s objectives, take into account the modalities individual learning and provide suitable compensatory tools.
+Students with DSA, disability or other special educational needs are recommended to contact the lecturer at the beginning of the course to agree on teaching and exam methods which, according to the course’s objectives, take into account individual learning modalities and provide suitable compensatory tools.